Find out how we monitor air quality and pollution

 Every year, we report on whether the air quality within the Guildford area meets the national air quality standards.
 Air quality is monitored by taking readings on how much nitrogen dioxide (NO2) is in the air.
-We carried out monitoring at .

 If air quality in the borough does not meet the national standard, we will draw up an Air Quality Management Area (AQMA) and draft an action plan to improve the air quality in that area.
-We have two AQMAs currently in place.
+We have three AQMAs currently in place.